‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 Andrew, Dudley, Concepts in film theory.
 Oxford: Oxford University Press, 1984.

-Bordwell and D, ‘Film Studies and Grand Theory’, in Post-theory: reconstructing film studies, vol. Wisconsin studies in film, Madison: University of Wisconsin Press, 1996.
+Bordwell and D, ‘Film Studies and Grand Theory’, in Post-theory: reconstructing film studies, Madison: University of Wisconsin Press, 1996.

 Mulvey and L, ‘Visual Pleasure and Narrative Cinema’, Screen, vol. 16, 1975.